odarriba/docker-timemachine/README.md

 * **AFP_NAME**: Name of the volume
 * **AFP_SIZE_LIMIT**: Size in MB of the volume (optional)

-Using these variables, the container will create a user at boot time (only one per container).
+Using these variables, the container will create a user at boot time (only one per container) and **the data will be stored directly in the volume `/timemachine`, without subfolders**.

 ## FAQ